 In his new recording with Noreen Polera, cellist Amit Peled brings Brahms' cello sonatas to life on the instrument of Pablo Casals.

 New Classical Tracks: Rachel Barton Pine celebrates the music of black composers

 This week on New Classical Tracks, Rachel Barton Pine talks about her connection to the blues and shares some extraordinary music by black composers featured on her latest album, 'Blues Dialogues.'
-Enter the giveaway for a chance to win the CD!

 New Classical Tracks: Nadine Sierra sings the story of the immigrant

 Opera singer Nadine Sierra became the youngest winner of the Metropolitan Opera Council auditions at the age of 21.
 This week on New Classical Tracks, she explores the immigrant experience with her new recording, 'There's a Place for Us.'

 New Classical Tracks: Mark McKenzie and the bittersweet story of 'Max and Me'